DragosUnguru/TCP-UDP-Subscription-Based-Application/README.md

 #  RUNNING THE PROGRAM

 !!!
 MIGTH NEED CMAKE TO COMPILE !!! sudo apt-get install cmake

 The makefile automatically generates a random ID for every other TCP subscriber.
     The IP is automatically set to LOCAL_HOST (127.0.0.1).

 - Compile with:        make
 - Run server with:     make run_server
 - Run TCP client with: make run_subscriber
 - Run UDP client with: make run_udp
     (set to manual mode)
 - Clean:               make clean

 #  BRIEF INTRODUCTION

 A subscriber-based communication application between multiple clients.

 A reliable implementation of the transport level using a server which takes information from a UDP client and sends it to a TCP subscriber.

 #  CLIENT:

 The TCP client is implemented as simple as possible.
 It's only job is to multiplex between the stdin and the socket through which it communiates with the server, check for user error and decode the received message from the server.

 Accepted commands:
 ->  exit
-->  subscribe <topic_name> <SF_FLAG>    <-implemented a store & forward feature
+->  subscribe <topic_name> <SF_FLAG = {0, 1}>  <-implemented a store & forward feature
 ->  unsubscribe <topic_name>

 ->  SERVER:

 The server multiplexes between:
 - stdin input
-- UDP client message
+- UDP clients messages
-- TCP client connection / request
+- TCP clients connections / requests

     Its job is to parse every message received from the UDP client, categorize them by topic / tcp clients